FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 * Access: Usually, this is the highest priority concern.
 Any migration should minimally impact the user experience, including, but not limited to maintaining access to apps they currently use.
 * Data: You want to map data from the previous system into the new system.
 * Passwords: This is a subset of the data concern, but one that should be treated differently.
-Since passwords are typically [hashed, not encrypted](/learn/expert-advice/security/math-of-password-hashing-algorithms-entropy), you can't import hashes directly unless you have have access to the same hashing algorithm.
+Since passwords are typically [hashed, not encrypted](/learn/expert-advice/security/math-of-password-hashing-algorithms-entropy), you can't import hashes directly unless you have access to the same hashing algorithm.

 In general, there are two types of migrations: